tourn/subcl/README.md

 - logging / integration of notification system for error messages which can't be sent to tty
 - make search command more useful
+- wildcard play command (don't have to specify if it's a song, an album...) with configurable order for non-interactive mode (First, if it's a song name, play this song. otherwise, if it's an album...)
 - additional queue command to add after the current song instead of the end of the list
 - passing through of non-subcl commands (play, toggle, random) to mpc, so you